cu-mkp/m-k-manuscript-data/_texts/p-066v_tl.md

 mode: tl
 editor: GR8975 Seminar Participants
 rights: Public Domain
-materials: [gilding, or mat, varnish, fatty oil, ceruse, Or mat, burnished gold, Burnished gold, loafs of bread, Venice turpentine, common turpentine, sumac, sloe, quince seeds, leaves of olive trees, turpentine, bread, water from a beehive, honey, wax, oil, hempseed, lead, hair from the tail of a squirrel, hair, hairs of a rat’s whiskers, water]
+materials: [gilding, or mat, varnish, fatty oil, ceruse, Or mat, burnished gold, Burnished gold, loafs of bread, Venice turpentine, common turpentine, sumac, sloe, quince seeds, leaves of olive trees, turpentine, bread, water from a beehive, honey, wax, oil, hempseed, lead, hair from the tail of a squirrel’s fur, card, hair, bristles of a rat’s whiskers, water]
-tools: [pinceaulx]
+tools: [pinceaulx, Pinceaulx]
-measurements: [hours]
+measurements: [hours, as much in one go as one can hold in a card folded up into a small tube]
-bodyparts: []
+bodyparts: [thumb, index finger]
 places: [Venice]
 plants: [pomegranate flowers]
 professions: []